 Hand holding venison burger.

 Not only is the venison burger mix insanely good, but when you grill them, they get a hint of smoke and all that delicious grill flavor.
-And they smell soooo good when grilling – your neighbors will be jealous!
+And they smell so good when grilling – your neighbors will be jealous!

 Ground venison burgers with one in foreground showing grilled patty on soft bun with thick cut bacon and shallots.

-Venison most commonly refers to deer meat, but technically it can also come from elk, antelope, or any game animal with horns.
+Venison most commonly refers to deer meat, but technically, it can also come from elk, antelope, or any game animal with horns.
 However, we’re discussing deer meat.
 Venison meat is red meat and is butchered into cuts similar to beef.

 This burger works so well because we add fat to the ground venison and then layer on the satiating power of umami with the rich aioli, extra bacon, and shallots.
 The flavors and textures that meld together on a perfectly toasted but make for the perfect venison burger (and you may also find yourself dipping your fries in the aioli).